SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Experiments

 \subsection{Experimental Setup}

-\textbf{Evaluation metrics.} We evaluate the realism of harmonized images using fMAE, fPSNR, fSSIM \cite{wang2004image} and LPIPS \cite{zhang2018perceptual}, where f denotes the metric measurements are calculated only using the foreground region.
+\textbf{Evaluation metrics.} We evaluate the realism of harmonized images using fMAE, fPSNR, fSSIM \cite{wang2004image} and LPIPS \cite{zhang2018perceptual}, where the prefix f indicates that the metric measurement is calculated only using the foreground region.

-\textbf{Baselines.} We compare with both traditional method \cite{lalonde2007using} and deep learning-based methods \cite{guo2021iih, ling2021region, Cong2020DoveNet}.
-For deep learning-based methods, we select recent open-source methods achieving state-of-the-art performance.
-For a fair comparison, we train their models on our image harmonization dataset according to the experiment settings given by the authors.
+\textbf{Baselines.} We compare with one traditional method \cite{lalonde2007using} and six deep learning-based methods \cite{Cong2020DoveNet,guo2021iih,ling2021region,guo2021dht,cong2022high,hang2022scs}.
+For deep learning-based methods, we select recent open-source methods \cite{Cong2020DoveNet,guo2021iih,ling2021region,guo2021dht} achieving state-of-the-art performance.
+In addition, Cong et al. \cite{cong2022high} provided us with their code and pre-trained model.
+For a fair comparison, we re-train their models on our image harmonization dataset according to the experiment settings given by the authors.
 We report their results when the training losses converge.
+Refer to the supplementary materials for more experimental details.
+The results of SCS-Co~\cite{hang2022scs} are provided by the authors.

-\subsection{Comparison with state-of-the-art}
+\subsection{Comparison with State-of-the-art}

-\textbf{Quantitative results.} \cref{tab:sota} summarizes the quantitative results obtained by our method as well as those obtained by competing methods.
-Our method achieves the best results on the \textit{cloudy} and \textit{sunny} scenes, which can be attributed to its ability to generate realistic shadings.
-However, our method achieves lower scores on the \textit{night} scene compared to previous works.
-This is primarily due to the night images lacking noticeable shading variations.
-Overall, our method achieves the best scores on all metrics when evaluated on the entire test set.
+\textbf{Quantitative results.} Tab.~\ref{tab:sota} summarizes the quantitative results obtained by our method as well as the competing methods.
+Our method achieves the best results on the \textit{sunny} and \textit{cloudy} scenes, which can be attributed to its ability to generate realistic shadings.
+However, our method gets lower scores on the \textit{night} scene compared to previous works.
+This is primarily due to the fact that the night images lack noticeable shading variations.
+Overall, our method achieves the best performance in all metrics when using the entire test set for evaluation.
+In addition, compared with other learning-based methods, CDTNet specially integrates with the color mapping module.
+However, this module cannot handle shading variations and may result in limited performance.
+Since SCS-Co does not consider the perception of illumination and its training data only contains variations in brightness and color, its performance is severely degraded on our test data which also contains shading variations.

-We demonstrate the effects of using depth and normal information by training the baselines with depth and normal images as additional inputs.
-As can be observed from \cref{tab:sota}, using depth and normals as additional inputs leads to an increase in the rendering performance.
+We demonstrate the effect of using the illumination maps as inputs to extract the illumination descriptors.
+As can be observed from Tab.~\ref{tab:sota}, using the illumination maps as inputs (ours w/ illum. maps) leads to a significant increase in the rendering performance.

-We also compare our method against the baselines in terms of model parameter count.
-Despite its complexity, our entire framework has a total of 8.1 million parameters, which is approximately one-fifth of the parameter count of the second-best baseline with 40.8 million parameters.
+We also compare our method against the baselines using the number of parameters.
+Despite its complexity, our entire framework has a total of 10.403M parameters, which is approximately one-fifth of the amount of the second-best baseline with 50.763M parameters.